• Skip to main content

 Optional extras

-This leftover turkey salad with cranberries is extremely adaptable and you can use additional ingredients including:
+This leftover turkey and cranberry salad is extremely adaptable and you can use additional ingredients including:

 • Crispy bacon